mozilla/sccache/README.md

 #### Windows

-On Windows it is fairly straight forward to just ship the required `libcrypto` and `libssl` DLLs with `sccache.exe`, but the binary might also depend on a few MSVC CRT DLLs that are not available on older Windows versions.
+On Windows it is fairly straightforward to just ship the required `libcrypto` and `libssl` DLLs with `sccache.exe`, but the binary might also depend on a few MSVC CRT DLLs that are not available on older Windows versions.

 It is possible to statically link against the CRT using a `.cargo/config` file with the following contents.